Dear R eaders:

 a literary man."

-within a month of receiving his commission to
+learn that within a month of receiving his

-ensuing forty or so months, he visited every
+the ensuing forty or so months, he visited

 experience for Hitchcock and a pivotal event